hamdivazim/Console-Games/README.md

 # Console-Games
-A simple Python library to make your own console games!
+Welcome to ConsoleGames, a simple Python module to make great console games!

+## How does it work?